 As it turned out, Ryan’s mom was right that Robert Half could help him.
 “Robert Half placed me in my first corporate accounting job at a public relations firm that’s now part of IPG,” says Ryan.
 A few years later, in 1999, when Ryan was searching for a new accounting position, the Robert Half recruiter he met with asked if he’d be interested in a recruiting career.
 “I was — and the rest is history!”
 Ryan says.

 That history includes helping Robert Half expand its management resources business, starting in 2003.
 “Being a public and corporate accountant by trade, it piqued my interest to focus more on the consulting side,” says Ryan.

-Here’s more of what Ryan shared with us during our interview, including what types of technology skills many employers currently need, and what key challenges companies and managers will likely face as they transition to a hybrid work model.
+Here’s more of what Ryan shared with us during our interview, including what types of technology skills many employers currently need, and what key challenges companies and managers face as they adapt to a hybrid work model for the long term.

-The pandemic has spurred many companies to accelerate their digital transformation efforts.
-What impact is that having on technology hiring?
-What skills are many employers looking for?
+The pandemic spurred many companies to accelerate their digital transformation efforts.
+What impact has that had on technology hiring?

-Cloud-related skills are in high demand right now as more companies pursue cloud migrations and upgrades and adopt new software and applications.
-And the need for cybersecurity expertise is increasing as organizations shift to the cloud.
+Cloud-related skills are in high demand as companies continue to pursue cloud migrations and upgrades and adopt new software and applications.
+The need for cybersecurity expertise is also increasing as organizations shift to the cloud.
 DevOps, software development and microservices development are all red-hot areas as well.

-We’ve also seen a tremendous increase in the need for help desk and IT support specialists.
-That’s due partly to the remote work trend, but aging IT is another factor.
-Many companies are moving to the cloud and beefing up their security, but they’re not upgrading infrastructure or devices due to costs or supply chain issues.
+We’ve also seen a tremendous increase in the need for help desk and IT support specialists since the pandemic.
+That’s due partly to the remote and hybrid work trend, but aging IT is another factor.
+Many companies are moving to the cloud and beefing up their security, but they’re not upgrading infrastructure or devices due to costs or lingering supply chain issues.
 So, there’s a much higher need right now to support end users relying on older technology.